smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 4.4.5 RIF Services crash on logon

-The rifServices startup the following checks are carried out to assist tracing installation faults:
+On rifServices startup the following checks are carried out to assist tracing installation faults:

 * CATALINA_HOME is set
 * The R environment is setup correctly on rifServices start :